hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 ### Issue

 If your contract increases in size as you develop it, "anchor deploy" can fail with "Error: Deploying program failed: RPC response error -32002: Transaction simulation failed: Error processing Instruction 0: account data too small for instruction [3 log messages]".
 Anchor deploy calculates the necessary data size, but if you modify the contract, memory size requirement of your contract can increase.
 This is the reason for this error.
+Another error that can come up during testing is "Error: failed to send transaction: Transaction simulation failed: Error processing Instruction 0: incorrect program id for instruction".

 To fix:

 Delete the target folder